 Ersatz-11 emulates a wide variety of disk drive and controller models.
-These are created using one MOUNT command (see page 77) for each drive unit needed.
+These are created using one MOUNT command (see page 76) for each drive unit needed.
 Generally each emulated disk unit must be connected to an emulated disk device (e.g. a large file on the PC's disk) which is at least as large as the disk it emulates.
 The connection is device-independent, so any emulated disk can be connected to any of the physical disk device types that E11 supports.
 The controller itself is created implicitly when its first drive is mounted, and can be deleted by dismounting all of its drives.
 The controller type (RL11, UDA50 etc.) is implied by the device name used in the MOUNT command, and the same device name syntax is the same as most DEC operating systems.
-There can be more than one of each type of controller.
-A third letter may be added to the device name when it is mounted, to specify the controller to which it refers; A=first, B=second, etc. In most cases this letter is omitted and the first (or only) controller of that type is used by default.